Funding & Support

 North East Microloan Fund - investment fund established to provide debt and equity funding for new enterprises and the growth of existing micro and small businesses.

-North East Growth Plus Fund - single round debt, mezzanine and equity investments between £350k and £1.25m for North East businesses.
+North East Growth Plus Fund (page currently unavailable) - single round debt, mezzanine and equity investments between £350k and £1.25m for North East businesses.

 North East Growth Fund - set up to help ambitious companies that are looking to expand and create new jobs across the North East.